gvwilson/thirdbit/src/fiction/darker-web/index.md

 and is irrationally irritated every time he allows himself to notice that Mrs. Marsh doesn't appear to have aged at all.

-He adjusts his glasses and frowns at the email he is reading.
+He adjusts his glasses and frowns at the email on his screen.
-Princeton and Oxford have both now signed agreements to digitize their entire collections—or rather, to have their collections digitized by Silicon Valley companies whose founders' faces regularly appear on the covers of the sorts of magazines that he once hoped to be mentioned in.
+Princeton and Oxford have both now signed agreements to digitize their entire collections—or rather, to have them digitized by Silicon Valley companies whose founders' faces regularly appear on the covers of the sorts of magazines that Thornberg once hoped to be mentioned in.

-Thornberg picks up his phone and presses 1.
+It takes him a moment to get his new touch-screen phone to respond to him.
+He will never admit missing its predecessor, but all this new technology seems somehow less reliable.
 "Show her in, Mrs. Marsh."
-He stopped saying "please" some time between starting to use sleeping aids to manage inexplicable night-time panic attacks and his wife moving to Chicago.
+He stopped saying "please" some time between starting to use sleeping aids to manage night-time panic attacks and his wife leaving him for a yoga instructor in Chicago.

 Bernadette Allen's legs swish against each other as she walks in.
 With perfect posture,
-a firm but not masculine handshake, and the survival instincts of a Soviet commissar, she has been Miskatonic University's Chief Advancement Officer for less than a year.
+a firm handshake,
+and the survival instincts of a Soviet commissar, she has been Miskatonic University's Chief Advancement Officer for less than a year.

 She smiles as President Thornberg gestures as the slightly threadbare armchair opposite his desk.
-*I really must get that looked at,* he thinks vaguely for the hundredth or thousandth time.
+*I really must get that looked at,* he thinks vaguely for the thousandth time.
 "Is that a good news smile?" he asks.
+The university's funding situation has gotten steadily worse in the past few years, and one potential deal for the special collection has fallen through after another.
+He has started making not-quite-jokes about Peaslee's ghost…

 "It is," she says warmly.
 (Her voice is always warm, except when it is very, very cold.)